UniMath/agda-unimath/src/foundation/yoneda-identity-types.lagda.md

 ### Action of binary functions on Yoneda identifications

-We obtain an action of binary functions on Yoneda identifications that computes on both arguments using one of the two sides in the Gray interchange diagram
+We obtain an action of binary functions on Yoneda identifications that computes on both arguments using one of the two sides in the Gray interchanger diagram

 ```text
                       ap (r ↦ f x r) q